-Creeping ladies tresses is mainly restricted to remnants of ancient Caledonian Forest.
+Creeping ladies tresses (Goodyera repens) is mainly restricted to remnants of ancient Caledonian Forest.
 Flowering in late summer, it adds a splash of white to the usual greens and purples of the forest understorey.

 Creeping ladies tresses is widespread, occurring in western, northern and central Europe, and eastwards to the Crimea and Caucasus.
 It is also present in North America, extending southwards into North Carolina.
 Within its range it grows from sea level to over 2,000 metres within coniferous or mixed woodland.